Associate Professor of History

 Ph.D., M.A., University of Pennsylvania

 - History of the Americas and Atlantic world

 In March 2012 Oxford University Press published American Horizons: U. S. History in a Global Context.
 Press.
 I am one of seven co-authors and the chief author of Chapters 1-5 of Volume 1.
 The opportunity to work on a project that featured the movement of peoples, goods, and ideas across borders as a key way to explain change in US history lured me to the project.
 Collaboration with my co-authors was the best part of the project.

-I'm currently at work on a new book project focused on the history of Spanish as a public language in the US since the Louisiana Purchase.
-I'm also exploring a backburner project on the history of my hometown, Livermore, CA.
+I'm currently at work on a new book project focused on the history of Latin@ voting rights.
+I'm also exploring a backburner project on an environmental history of my hometown, Livermore, CA.